micmejia/bible-dump/NKJV/1 Samuel/1 Sam 1.md

 But Hannah answered and said, "No, my lord, I _am_ a woman of sorrowful spirit.
 I have drunk neither wine nor intoxicating drink, but have poured out my soul before the Lord.

 ###### 16
-Do not consider your maidservant a wicked[^e] woman, for out of the abundance of my complaint and grief I have spoken until now."
+Do not consider your maidservant a wicked woman, for out of the abundance of my complaint and grief I have spoken until now."

 ###### 17
 Then Eli answered and said, "Go in peace, and the God of Israel grant your petition which you have asked of Him."